Billionaire Profile

 Philanthropy

 In 2007, Laliberté founded the One Drop Foundation to provide clean water access globally.
-He made a $100 million personal donation to the foundation.
-In 2009, he became the first Canadian space tourist.
-He is donating to protect a natural woodland and wetlands in his hometown.
+In 2009, he became the first Canadian space tourist, which he dedicated to raising awareness on water issues.

 Career Milestones